hexlet-codebattle/battle_asserts/README.md

 ## Add new source

-1. Create your folder in /source with the name of your issue
-2. Create yaml file with the same name as folder.
+* Create yaml file with the name of your issue.
 Look at example.
 ~~~Yaml
 	---
 level: easy # (elementary|easy|medium|hard)